-Student Media Building, 643 N Wood Ave.
-The Flor-Ala executive editor 765-4364; The Flor-Ala business manager 765-4427; Student Media advisor 765-4426
+LOCATION: Student Media Building, 643 N Wood Ave.
+PHONE: The Flor-Ala editor-in-chief 256.765.4364; The Flor-Ala business manager 256.765.4427; Diorama executive editor 256.765.5184: Student Media advisor 256.765.4426

-UNA's student media staff produces award-winning publications - a weekly newspaper, a news website, and a yearbook - for the campus community.
+UNA's student media staff produces award-winning publications - a biweekly newspaper, news website, mobile site, yearbook, and SOAR magazine - for the campus community.
 Students from all majors are encouraged to participate in the production of each publication; those with talent in the areas of journalism, English, business, art, and photography are especially sought.
 The student press supplies a learning atmosphere and practical experience for student editors, reporters, graphic artists, managers, and photographers.